jkresner/SCREAM/README.md

-# 1. tdlr;
+# 1. Quick overview

-SCREAM is a testing framework for MEAN-stack backends (screamingly fast) and is used in all meanair (pronouced "mean'er") packages.
-It provides conventions for testing more rapidly testing complicated user stories (i.e. requirements) involving one or multiple users.
+SCREAM is a framework built for testing APIs & web apps.
+It can be used to test any JavaScript function, but is most helpful for complicated user stories (requirements) as it provides a set of simplified conventions to handle test data, make API calls, authenticate users and stub parts of your code (like an API call to your payment gateway) which might slow you test suite.

-The name SCREAM is emphasised in capitals as the loud syntax is used to easily identify normal mocha test code vs SCREAM enhanced helpers which reduce both code volume and complexity for repetition boilerplate.
+SCREAM is emphasised in capitals as the loud syntax will help you easily identify normal test code vs SCREAM enhanced helpers.

 ## 2. Dependencies